D-Star-AI/dsRAG/README.md

 #### FinanceBench
 First, we have [FinanceBench](https://arxiv.org/abs/2311.11944).
 This benchmark uses a corpus of a few hundred 10-Ks and 10-Qs.
 The queries are challenging, and often require combining multiple pieces of information.
 Ground truth answers are provided.
 Answers are graded manually on a pass/fail basis.
 Minor allowances for rounding errors are allowed, but other than that the answer must exactly match the ground truth answer to be considered correct.

-The baseline retrieval pipeline, which uses standard chunking and top-k retrieval, achieves a score of **19%** according to the paper. dsRAG, using default parameters and AutoQuery for query generation, achieves a score of **83%**.
+The baseline retrieval pipeline, which uses standard chunking and top-k retrieval, achieves a score of **19%** according to the paper, and **32%** according to our own experiment, which uses updated embedding and response models. dsRAG, using mostly default parameters and Claude 3.5 Sonnet (10-22-2024 version) for response generation, achieves a score of **96.6%**.

 #### KITE
 We couldn't find any other suitable end-to-end RAG benchmarks, so we decided to create our own, called [KITE](https://github.com/D-Star-AI/KITE) (Knowledge-Intensive Task Evaluation).